glontyid/social-network/README.md

 # use "npm install" in root directory and /client

-# use "run dev" for start project
+# use "run dev" from root for start project